 Nikoi's commitment to minimizing energy consumption is unsurpassed.
 Total energy and water consumption levels are well beyond best practice.
-The whole island runs on an average energy consumption of 13kW (approx 300kWhr/day) with approximately 1⁄2 of the energy being used in the production of water - something that most hotels would not have to take into account.
+The whole island runs on an average energy consumption of 13kW (approx 300kWhr/day) with approximately 1⁄3 of the energy being used in the production of water - something that most hotels would not have to take into account.
 Water consumption levels are similarly impressive with less than 20m3 used daily for 50+guests and 75+ staff resident on the island.
 The commitment to minimizing energy consumption went even further with the installation in 2013 of a 27kWp solar PV array and battery bank.
 The PV system was upgraded to 53kWp in 2019 allowing the island's generator to be switched off for up to 20 hours a day.
+During the pandemic when we had no guests renewal energy went to nearly 100% with the generators only run to keep them maintained.

-Energy collected from solar PV arrays now provides more than half of the electricity for the island.
-The generator is run at its optimum efficiency with the excess energy being stored in the battery bank being used to store energy or used to run a small salt water desalination unit that helps take pressure off our water sources.
+Energy collected from solar PV arrays now provides more than half of the electricity for the island when the guest is fully occupied.
+The generator is run at its optimum efficiency with the excess energy being stored in the battery bank or used to run a small salt water desalination unit that helps take pressure off our water sources.

 Nikoi goes to huge lengths to reduce, recycle, reuse or upcycle any waste and as a result is "zero-waste" (ie less than 10% of waste goes to landfill).
-No single use plastic bottles are shipped to the island and Nikoi avoids buying processed food and makes a lot of their own drinks, syrups and soda water.
+No single use plastic bottles are shipped to the island (a policy that has been in place since opening in 2007).
+Nikoi avoids buying processed food and makes a lot of their own drinks, syrups and soda water.
 Suppliers are asked to only ship in reusable containers.
 All recyclable waste (steel and aluminium is returned to Bintan where it is sold/given to local collectors.
 To provide an incentive for staff to collect and sort the waste any money collected from waste goes to a staff fund.
 Waste is sorted into 17 different waste streams.
 Food waste is composted using an integrated system of biopods containing Black Soldier Fly larvae.
 Paper waste is used for bedding in the composting system as well as on permaculture gardens on the island and mainland.
 A glass pulveriser has been installed to process glass bottles.
 The glass sand that it produces is used in cement.
 There is no glass recycling program on Bintan.
 Sewerage waste is treated in aerobic and anaerobic septic systems.
 Many of the goods and souvenirs sold on the island are made from recycled products.
 This includes flip flops made from car tyres and bags made from recycled rice bags.
 Nikoi has purchased two "Precious Plastic" designed machines that allow plastic waste to be recycled into merchandise and art.
 The business now buys plastic waste to upcycle.